| THE

 almost always results in rumors, innuendoes and exaggerations which produce

 more fear, which results in decreased workplace productivity.
+A second

 miscue would be leadership's failure to exemplify trust vigorously and